Councillors swear new Hong Kong loyalty oath after hundreds quit - RFI

 China has since responded with a crackdown on dissent as well as an overhaul of the city's political system that reduces the number of directly elected officials and vets politicians for their perceived patriotism.

-On Friday, the first 24 councillors took the oath in a closed-door ceremony, according to the government.
+In a Facebook post published shortly before the ceremony, pro-democracy councillor Peter Choi said he "couldn't compromise and pledge allegiance to a regime that does not value the people".

+"From standing for the elections to entering the council, my objective was to monitor the government, not bearing allegiance to the regime," wrote Choi, who didn't show up at the ceremony and has been unseated with immediate effect.

-Similar oath swearing ceremonies have been held for other sectors, including civil servants, government officials and lawmakers.
+Similar ceremonies have been held for other sectors, including civil servants, government officials and lawmakers.

 However, those who swear allegiance can still be disqualified.